Django-Spellbook

 How Views and URLs Are Generated

-When you run the command, Django Spellbook processes all markdown files in the directory specified by SPELLBOOK_MD_PATH.
-Here's a step-by-step breakdown of how URLs and views are generated during this process:
+When you run the command, Django Spellbook processes all markdown files in the configured source directories.
+The process involves:

 1. Parsing Markdown Files: